ziotom78/HPixLib/doc/source/map-type.rst

 used to hold information about a map, as well as a number of ancillary types and functions.

-The following example is a program which shows information about a set of FITS temperature maps specified from the command line.
+The following example (`examples/mapinfo.c`) is a program which shows information about a set of FITS temperature maps specified from the command line.
 It is a good example of the way HPixLib functions are meant to be used in a real program (albeit as simple as this is).
 In the rest of this section a detailed documentation of every function used in the example will be provided.

 .. code-block:: c

+  #include <hpixlib/hpix.h>
   #include <stdio.h>
   #include <stdlib.h>
   #include <math.h>
-  #include <hpixlib/hpix.h>
+  #include <assert.h>

   /* Compute the peak-to-peak difference of the value of the
      pixels in the map */
   double peak_to_peak_amplitude(const hpix_map_t * map)